 If there’s nothing keeping you in the U.S., why not retire abroad?
 You have a ton of options from the standard destination of Mexico to a colder retirement in Iceland.
 Somewhere in between those is Spain, which offers both great mountain and beach experiences.
 But before you start packing your bags, check out what it takes to retire in Spain, including the costs and residency requirements.
 And if you need help strategizing your retirement abroad, consider enlisting the help of a financial advisor.

 It’s possible to retire comfortably in Spain on about $25,000 a year.
 That breaks down to roughly $2,083 per month.
 Of course, it is possible to live in Spain on less — $20,000, for instance.
 This amount would make more sense if you decide to live farther from big cities and lead a more minimalist lifestyle.

-Luckily for retirees, Spain has low property taxes and no sales tax.
+Luckily for retirees, Spain has low property taxes.
 There are some instances where you will need to file a Spanish income tax return.
 This is the case if you reside in Spain for more than six months of the year and your income is above $24,000, you receive rental income of more than about $1,100 or capital gains or savings income of more than $1,700.
 The income tax still applies when your income comes largely from U.S. accounts.